albertamcaleavey/project-manager-frontend/README.md

 - [ ] Users can click a date on the calendar to view tasks for that specific day
 - [ ] Users can edit their projects
 - [ ] Sort tasks and projects by date
 - [ ] Add app screen shots to landing page
+- [ ] Implement light/ dark mode